AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

 ### List previous meetings of a person : `listm`

-Lists all past meetings with specified person.
+Lists all upcoming and past meetings with specified person.

 Format: `listm INDEX`